KubaKach/Assignment4_Ben_MacDonald/README.md

 Here's the link to the dockerhub repository: https://hub.docker.com/repository/docker/dockingchampion/audio-manipulator/general

+Here is the docker pull command: docker pull dockingchampion/audio-manipulator

 If you are using windows, open powershell and write "docker run -it --rm -v ${PWD}/downloads:/app/downloads audio-manipulator"
 It will ask you for a youtube URL.
 Paste your desired URL and it will download it, then prompt you with options for post-processing.